johnpmitsch/saferun/README.md

 ```

 ## How to Interpret
 The color scale goes from light blue, indicating less risky places to go running.
-To purple indicating areas where there is a higher risk of running.
+To purple indicating areas where there is a higher risk of running

 ## Live Version
 http://saferun.herokuapp.com